 Are kitchen garbage bags recyclable?

-Usually, kitchen garbage bags aren’t recyclable.
-That’s because plastic bags are thin and run the risk of getting snagged in the belts of plastic processing machinery, ultimately clogging them.
-Although a small handful of curbside programs accept plastic bags, they’re not commonly accepted as recyclable items.
+Usually, kitchen trash bags aren’t recyclable.
+That’s because plastic bags are thin and risk getting snagged in the belts of plastic processing machinery, ultimately clogging them.
+Although a few curbside programs accept plastic bags, they’re not commonly accepted as recyclable items.

 It’s better to find a bag collection bin in retail stores like Walmart, Lowe’s, and Sprouts or in local grocery stores.
 Here’s a plastic bag drop-off location finder, just enter your zip code, and soon you’ll find one.